-- (b) metered savings, whereby the savings from the installation of a measure, or package of measures, are determined by recording the actual reduction in energy use, taking due account of factors such as additionality, occupancy, production levels and the weather which may affect consumption.
+- (b) metered savings, whereby the savings from the installation of a measure, or package of measures, are_determined by recording the actual reduction in energy use, taking due account of factors such as additionality, occupancy, production levels and the weather which may affect consumption.
 The generic approach is termed 'ex-post'; - (c) scaled savings, whereby engineering estimates of savings are used.
 This approach may only be used where establishing robust measured data for a specific installation is difficult or disproportionately expensive, e.g. replacing a compressor or electric motor with a different kWh rating than that for which independent information on savings has been measured, or where those estimates are carried out on the basis of nationally established methodologies and benchmarks by qualified or accredited experts that are independent of the obligated, participating or entrusted parties involved; - (d) surveyed savings, where consumers' response to advice, information campaigns, labelling or certification schemes or smart metering is determined.
 This approach may only be used for savings resulting from changes in consumer behaviour. - 2.
 In determining the energy savings for an energy efficiency measure for the purposes of Articles 7(1) and (2), Articles 7a and 7b and Article 20(6) the following principles apply: - (a) the savings must be shown to be additional to those that would have occurred in any event without the activity of the obligated, participating or entrusted parties and/or implementing authorities.
 To determine what savings can be claimed as additional Member States shall take into account how energy use and demand would evolve in the absence of the policy measure in question;

-- (b) savings resulting from the implementation of mandatory Union legislation are considered as savings that would have occurred in any event, and thus may not be claimed under paragraph 1 of Article 7.
-By way of exception, savings related to the renovation of existing buildings can be claimed under paragraph 1 of Article 7, provided the materiality criterion referred to in part 3(h) is ensured.
-Savings resulting from the implementation of national minimum requirements established for new buildings prior to the transposition of Directive 2010/31/EU can be claimed under paragraph 1(a) of Article 7(1)(a), provided the materiality criterion referred to in part 3(h) is ensured. - (c) credit may only be given for savings exceeding the following levels: - Union emission performance standards for new passenger cars and new light commercial vehicles following the implementation of Regulation (EC) No 443/2009 of the European Parliament and of the Council1 and Regulation (EU) No 510/2011 of the European Parliament and of the Council2; - Union requirements relating to the removal from the market of certain energy related products following the implementation of implementing measures under Directive 2009/125/EC. - (d) policies which aim at encouraging higher energy efficiency of products, equipment, buildings and building elements, processes or markets are permitted;
+- (b) savings resulting from the implementation of mandatory Union legislation are considered as savings that would have occurred in any event, and thus may not be claimed under paragraph 1 of Article 7, except for savings related to minimum energy performance requirements for new buildings and the renovation of existing buildings provided the materiality criterion referred to in part 3(h) is ensured; - (c) credit may only be given for savings exceeding the following levels: - Union emission performance standards for new passenger cars and new light commercial vehicles following the implementation of Regulation (EC) No 443/2009 of the European Parliament and of the Council1 and Regulation (EU) No 510/2011 of the European Parliament and of the Council2; - Union requirements relating to the removal from the market of certain energy related products following the implementation of implementing measures under Directive 2009/125/EC. - (d) policies which aim at encouraging higher energy efficiency of products, equipment, buildings and building elements, processes or markets are permitted;